Winter-Soren/quantum-ml-handbook/docs/quantum-gates-circuits/t-gate.md

 Let's take an example to demonstrate the T gate.

-Certainly!
-Let's explore an example demonstrating the working of the T gate in excruciating detail.

 *   T Gate
 Suppose we have a qubit initially in the state $|0\rangle$, represented as: